 The following is a list of some exploits related to Blacole that we detect:

-The compromised server typically hosts other malware in folders created by an attacker.
+The compromised server typically hosts other malware in folders created by a hacker.
 This other malware uses the following file formats:

-It attempts to exploit these related applications to execute its payload:
+It tries to exploit these related applications to run its payload: